 If your pipeline is configured to send pipeline failure notifications to all committers, you can require all committers to respond.

-Each committer must open the failure analysis page, and use the information available there to determine whether their change caused the failure.
+Each committer must open the Tests page, and use the information available there to determine whether their change caused the failure.